 The OIG Investigations program is responsible for the investigation of allegations of misconduct and gross mismanagement by Broward and municipal elected officials, employees and providers.
 Misconduct is defined as “any violation of the state or federal constitution, any state or federal statute or code, any county or municipal ordinance or code; or conduct involving fraud, corruption, or abuse.”
 Gross mismanagement is defined as “the material waste or significant mismanagement of public resources.”

 The OIG’s authority extends over all elected and appointed county officials and employees, all elected and appointed officials and employees of the county’s 31 municipalities, and all entities and persons who provide goods or services to the county or any of the municipalities.
 The OIG’s powers and authority are codified in Article XII, Section 12.01, of the Broward County Charter.
-In accordance with the Charter, the OIG “shall commence an investigation if good cause exists that any Official, Employee, or Provider has engaged in misconduct or gross mismanagement.”
+In accordance with the charter, the OIG “shall commence an investigation if good cause exists that any Official, Employee, or Provider has engaged in misconduct or gross mismanagement.”
 The Inspector General has the authority to decide whether good cause exists “on his or her own initiative or based on a signed, verified complaint. …” As part of any OIG investigation, “the Inspector General shall have the power to subpoena witnesses, administer oaths, and require (through subpoena or otherwise) the production of documents and records.”
 OIG subpoenas are enforceable by the courts.

-- conduct thorough, well documented investigations;
+- conduct thorough, well documented reviews and investigations;

 - perform extensive background checks;